‘They’ve swept it under the rug’

 “They forced me to sign an agreement that made it look like I was willingly retiring,” Barzman said. “[They] kept calling it an ‘early retirement agreement.’”

-Along with all faculty, staff, graduate assistants (GAs) and teaching assistants (TAs), in compliance with “state law and University policy,” Barzman had to complete a University training module.
+In 2019, along with all faculty, staff, graduate assistants (GAs) and teaching assistants (TAs), Barzman had to complete a Title IX training module, in compliance with “state law and University policy.”
 According to the module, “supervisors and managers are held to a higher standard,” and are required to report any cases of harassment or violence communicated to them, observed or that they should have “reasonably known about.”

-In 2019, Barzman contacted Klin, the then-acting dean of Harpur College, after completing a Title IX training module sent to all employees.
+After completing the module, Barzman contacted Klin, the then-acting dean of Harpur College.
 She described how Klin was initially sympathetic, promising to speak to higher administration about transferring her away from the abuse within the art history department, but then ultimately denied her request after speaking to the provost, Nieman.

 “The University abrogated its responsibilities to me for years,” Barzman said.